|Relevant SDG Targets

-Freedom of association23is a fundamental human right proclaimed in the Universal Declaration of Human Rights24(1948).
-It is the enabling right to allow effective participation of non-state actors in economic and social policy, lying at the basis of democracy and the rule of law.
+Freedom of association24is a fundamental human right proclaimed in the Universal Declaration of Human Rights25(1948).
+It is the enabling right to allow effective participation of non-state actors in economic and social policy, lying at the heart of democracy and the rule of law.
 Ensuring that workers and employers have a voice and are represented is, therefore, essential for the effective functioning not only of labour markets but also of overall governance structures in a country.

 The right of workers and employers to form and join organizations of their own choosing is an integral part of a free and open society.
 In many cases, these organizations have played a significant role in their countries’ democratic transformation.
-From advising governments on labour legislation to providing education and training for trade unions and employer groups, the ILO is regularly engaged in promoting freedom of association.
-(39).
+The ILO is regularly engaged in promoting freedom of association (39): from advising governments on labour legislation to providing education and training for trade unions and employer groups.

 Freedom of association and collective bargaining are among the founding principles of the ILO.
-Soon after the adoption of the (fundamental) ILO Conventions C.87 and C.98 on freedom of association and collective bargaining, the ILO came to the conclusion that a supervisory procedure was needed to ensure compliance with the relevant conventions in countries that had not ratified them.
+Soon after the adoption of the (fundamental) ILO Conventions on freedom of association and collective bargaining: the Freedom of Association and Protection of the Right to Organise Convention, 1948 (No.87), and the Right to Organise and Collective Bargaining Convention, 1949 (No.98), the ILO came to the conclusion that a supervisory procedure was needed to ensure compliance with the relevant conventions in countries that had not ratified them.
 As a result, in 1951 the ILO set up the Committee on Freedom of Association (CFA) for the purpose of examining complaints about violations of freedom of association, whether or not the country concerned had ratified the relevant conventions.
-The CFA is a Governing Body committee, and is composed of an independent chairperson and three representatives each of governments, employers, and workers.
+The CFA is a Governing Body committee, and is composed of an independent chairperson and three representatives each of governments, workers and employers.
 Further details on the functioning of the CFA are provided here.

 Preamble to the Declaration).
 SDG target 8.8 calls for the protection “of labour rights of all workers”; target 16.3 seeks to promote the rule of law both nationally and internationally, target 16.6. demands the development of “effective, accountable and transparent institutions at all levels (which are essential for the protection of the freedom of association and the right to collective bargaining), and target 16.10 enjoins the protection of fundamental freedoms.

 Freedom of association and the right to collective bargaining are the subject of two of ILO’s eight fundamental core conventions and constitute a central pillar of the ILO.
 They are an important contribution to the rights-based dimension of the 2030 Agenda.
-Policy outcomes 2 (labour standards), 7 (compliance) and 10 (workers and employers) are of particular importance for the enforcement of the rights to organize and to bargain collectively, but all other policy outcome must promote these rights within their respective sphere.
+PO 2 (labour standards), PO 7 (compliance) and PO 10 (workers and employers) are of particular importance for the enforcement of the rights to organize and to bargain collectively, but all other policy outcomes must promote these rights within their respective sphere.

-Tripartite social dialogue is a pivotal element of the implementation strategy of C.87 and C.98 in that it strengthens the tripartite constituents’ capacity to engage in ILO standards-related processes globally and at the country level, including follow-up on the comments of the supervisory system.
+Tripartite social dialogue is a pivotal element of the implementation strategy of C087 and C098 in that it strengthens the tripartite constituents’ capacity to engage in ILO standards-related processes both globally and at the country level, including follow-up on the comments of the supervisory system.

-The Declaration of Philadelphia reminds us that right of collective bargaining is "fully applicable to all people everywhere"; moreover, SDG target 8.8. seeks to “protect labour rights of all workers, including migrant workers, particularly women migrants, and those in precarious employment”; in reality, however, one may encounter inequalities and discrimination at the country level, and the concerns and aspirations of marginalized groups must be duly taken into account when promoting the freedom of association and the right of collective bargaining.
+The Declaration of Philadelphia reminds us that the right of collective bargaining is "fully applicable to all people everywhere"; moreover, SDG target 8.8. seeks to “protect labour rights of all workers, including migrant workers, particularly women migrants, and those in precarious employment”.
+However, one may encounter inequalities and discrimination at the country level, and the concerns and aspirations of marginalized groups must be duly taken into account when promoting the freedom of association and the right of collective bargaining.

-FUNDAMENTALS), which promotes FoA through development cooperation, and the International Labour Standards Department (NORMES), which supervises the application of FoA standards and principles, and provides technical assistance in this regard, including through the standards specialists in Decent Work Technical Teams.
-The work is further supported by the headquarter staff and field specialists of the Bureau for Employers' Activities (ACT/EMP) and Bureau for Workers’ Activities (ACTRAV).
+FUNDAMENTALS), which promotes Freedom of Association through development cooperation, and the International Labour Standards Department (NORMES), which provides secretarial support to the ILO supervisory bodies and technical assistance in this regard, including through the standards specialists in Decent Work Technical Teams.
+The work is further supported by the headquarter staff and field specialists of the Bureau for Employers' Activities (ACT/EMP) and the Bureau for Workers’ Activities (ACTRAV).
 Work on gender and collective bargaining is supported by the Gender, Equality and Diversity Branch (GED) and the Inclusive Labour Markets, Labour Relations and Working Conditions Branch (INWORK).
-In addition, the ILO experts working in technical cooperation projects related to collective working add their expertise and capacity to the Office’s standard-related work.
+In addition, the ILO experts working on technical cooperation projects related to collective bargaining add their expertise and capacity to the Office’s standard-related work.
 The International Training Centre, Turin, offers numerous courses related to international labour standards (see the updated list here).

 topic page and the Collective bargaining topic page.
 Publications on collective bargaining and labour relations can be accessed here.
 The ILO NORMLEX database provides information on the comments of the ILO supervisory bodies on the application of freedom of association standards and principles.

-23 - Defined as follows by C.87, article 2: “Workers and employers, without distinction whatsoever, shall have the right to establish and, subject only to the rules of the organisation concerned, to join organisations of their own choosing without previous authorisation”.
+24 - Defined as follows by C087, article 2: “Workers and employers, without distinction whatsoever, shall have the right to establish and, subject only to the rules of the organisation concerned, to join organisations of their own choosing without previous authorisation”.